Submitting a thesis

 The appropriate form is available from the PhD Awards subcommittee website.

 Prior to submitting your corrected thesis you must consult your Postgraduate Co-ordinator to determine if the changes you have made are to his or her satisfaction.
 You should provide a summary of all the amendments made as this will assist the Postgraduate Co-ordinator in his/her assessment.
 Gaining this approval from your Supervisor is not sufficient.
 This important step is not required if you have been notified that you have been awarded without further qualification, that is, if no changes are required to your thesis.
 Your Postgraduate Co-ordinator must then send his or her approval and recommendation to award the degree to the Postgraduate Student Administration Unit in writing - mail and e-mail are both acceptable.

 The final amended thesis should then be submitted as follows.

 Please complete and submit the following form Student Lodgement Form along with the final amended electronic copy of your thesis (in one PDF document) and a separate 200 word abstract (in a word document in Arial font 10 point) to student services on

-If the thesis is larger than 10MB and cannot be sent via email please mail or deliver a copy of the thesis on a CD or flash drive to Student Services, Room 230, A27 Edward Ford Building, The University of Sydney
+If the thesis is larger than 10MB and cannot be sent via email please send the thesis via dropbox/cloudstar or deliver a copy of the thesis on a CD mail or flash drive to Student Services, Room 230, A27 Edward Ford Building, The University of Sydney

 Students will need to choose the appropriate level of access, and convert their thesis and any supporting files into the appropriate file format.
 The digital format for text is PDF (Portable Document Format).
 Other acceptable formats (e.g. for ancillary materials such as datasets, software, images, audio or video files) will be outlined in the guidelines here Final Submission Guidelines